On Chow groups of toric schemes over a DVR: Chow groups of toric schemes

 where $T$ is the closure of the image of $\mathcal{V}$ in $S$ by the structural morphism (see Remark \ref{rem:dimension} below for the reason of the name $S$-(absolute) dimension).

 For example, it follows from \cite[Lemma 20.1]{fulint} that if $\ca W \subseteq \ca V$ is a closed integral subscheme of $\ca V$, then

-And if $\ca V^{\circ}\subseteq \ca V$ is a non-empty open subscheme, then
+and if $\ca V^{\circ}\subseteq \ca V$ is a non-empty open subscheme, then

 We remark that this notion coincides with the notion of (relative) dimension given in \cite[Chapter 17 and 20]{fulint} plus 1.
-We choose to work with this absolute notion because it coincides with the one discussed in~\cite[section~(1.2)]{BGS}, which will be our main reference in a subsequent article. \begin{Def} For any integer $k$, we write $\CH_k(\X/S)$ for the Chow (homology) group of $S$-absolute dimension $k$ algebraic cycles modulo rational equivalence.
-We will consider rational coefficients, i.e.~we always consider the Chow groups tensored with $\Q$. \end{Def}
+We choose to work with this absolute notion because it coincides with the one discussed in~\cite[section~(1.2)]{BGS} and in \cite{bot-ara}.
+(See also \cite[Example 29.1.5]{fulint} where this notion is suggested). \begin{Def} For any integer $k$, we write $\CH_k(\X/S)$ for the Chow (homology) group of $S$-absolute dimension $k$ algebraic cycles modulo rational equivalence.
+We will consider rational coefficients, i.e.~we always consider the Chow groups tensored with $\Q$.
+We let